RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 III.
 Recreate the changedContainers :We can also use compose to recreate the changed containers.
 IV.
 Variables in Compose file : Docker compose also supports variables in compose file.
 In this way we can create variations ofour containers.

-57. What is the most popular use of Docker?
+**57. What is the most popular use of Docker?**

 The most popular use of Docker is in build pipeline.
 With the use of Docker it is much easier to automate the development to deployment processin build pipeline.
 We use Dockerforthe complete build flowfromdevelopment work, testrunand deployment to productionenvironment.

-58. What is the role of open source development in the popularity of Docker?
+**58. What is the role of open source development in the popularity of Docker?**

 Since Linux was an open source operating system, it opened new opportunities for developers who want to contribute to open source systems.
 One ofthe very good outcomes of open source software is Docker.
 It has very powerfulfeatures.
 Docker has wide acceptance due to its usabilityas wel as its opensource approach ofintegratingwithdiferentsystems.

-59. What is the difference between Docker commands: up, run and start?
+**59. What is the difference between Docker commands: up, run and start?**

 We have up and start commandsin docker-compose.
 The run command isin docker.
 a.
 Up: We use this command to build, create, start or restart al the servicesin a docker-compose.ymlfile.
 It also attachesto containersfor a service.